Alex Verdugo Preview, Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 26th in the league with a collective 8.2 strikeouts per nine innings.
+- The 8.2 strikeouts per nine innings put together by the Royals pitching staff ranks 26th in MLB.

-- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.15).
+- The Royals' 5.17 team ERA ranks 28th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.